MrCamoga/Langton-s-Ant/README.md

   - [x] User statistics and profiles
   - [x] API
   - [x] Add new winding data to database
-  - [ ] Add histogram of the states used in the highway construction?
+  - [x] Add histogram of the states used in the highway construction (WIP, not in production)
   - [x] User lists to save rules (WIP)
   - [ ] Comments on rules (WIP)
   - [ ] Translation to other languages (WIP)
 - [ ] Improve GUI
-- [ ] Refactor code
+- [x] Refactor code
 - [ ] Different work types:
+  - [x] Regular work: simulate rules from the server
+  - [x] Soups: run different configurations for the same rule and find distribution of possible highways (WIP)
   - [ ] Approximate period of big highways
   - [ ] Find exact period of big highways
 - [ ] Render hexagonal grid